r0ver2/gputemp/README.md

-sudo ./gputemp --watch --json            # e.g. pipe into a log/monitoring sidecar sudo ./gputemp --target 65c              # active fan control, target 65C (implies --watch) sudo ./gputemp --target 65c --min 30     # ...with a 30% floor when at/below target
+sudo ./gputemp --watch --json            # e.g. pipe into a log/monitoring sidecar sudo ./gputemp --target 65c              # active fan control, target 65C (implies --watch) sudo ./gputemp --target 65c --min 30     # ...with a 30% floor when at/below target sudo ./gputemp --find 2                  # spin GPU 2's fan to 100%, all others to 0%,
+                                          # for 60s, to identify which physical slot it's in
 ```

 ### Active fan control (`--target`, `--min`)